Angkor: War with the Ayutthaya Kingdom

 It is widely believed that the abandonment of the Khmer capital occurred as a result of Ayutthaya invasions.
 Ongoing civil wars with the Lavo-Khmer and Suphannaphum-Mon dynasty of Ayutthaya were already sapping the strength of Angkor at the time of Zhou Daguan toward the end of the 13th century.
 In his memoirs, Zhou reported that the country had been completely devastated by such a war, in which the entire population had been obligated to participate.

-After the collapse of Angkor in 1431, many statues were taken to the Ayutthaya capital of Ayutthaya in the west.
+After the decline of Angkor in 1431, many statues were taken to the Ayutthaya capital of Ayutthaya in the west.
 Others departed for the new center of Khmer society at Longvek, southeast of Angkor in Kampong Tralach district.
 The official capital later moved, first in 1618 to Oudong around 45 km from Phnom Penh in Ponhea Leu District, and eventually in 1865 to the present site of Phnom Penh.

 Erosion of the state religion

 Some scholars have connected the decline of Angkor with the conversion of the Khmer Empire to Theravada Buddhism following the reign of Jayavarman VII, arguing that this religious transition eroded the Hindu concept of kingship that underpinned the Angkorian civilization.
 According to Angkor scholar George Coedès, Theravada Buddhism's denial of the ultimate reality of the individual served to sap the vitality of the royal personality cult which had provided the inspiration for the grand monuments of Angkor.
 The vast expanse of temples required an equally large body of workers to maintain them; at Ta Prohm, a stone carving states that 12,640 people serviced that single temple complex.
 Not only could the spread of Buddhism have eroded this workforce, but it could have also affected the estimated 300,000 agricultural workers required to feed them all.